Prospects of charge signal analyses in liquid xenon TPCs with proportional scintillation in the liquid phase: Charge signal analyses

 Figure~\ref{fig:EnergyRes_improvement} shows the relative improvement in S2 energy resolution $\sigma_{E}$ for a single-phase detector with electron counting and no liquid-gas interface, compared to a dual-phase setup with otherwise identical operation conditions.
 The resolution improvement due to electron counting is limited to low energies corresponding to the $N_{e} \leq 15$ ($\leq 10$) limits for $SY = 200$ (100) photons per electron.
 A lower scintillation yield results in a reduced improvement, as expected.
 The magnitude of the improvement also depends on the electron lifetime (left panel).
 A purer target leads to a larger impact of measurement fluctuations and thus a higher benefit from the more accurate electron counting.
 For larger energies, the resolution improvement is solely caused by the absence of the liquid-gas interface.
 Compared to a dual-phase detector with non-ideal electron extraction efficiency, the single-phase setup yields a significantly improved energy resolution (right panel).

-The resolution improvement is of particular interest for S2-only searches for sub-GeV WIMP dark matter~\cite{Aprile_2019_ChargeOnly, akerib2021enhancing}.
-Lacking the corresponding S1 signal, the energy resolution is solely driven by the charge signal.
+The resolution improvement is of particular interest for S2-only searches for sub-GeV WIMP dark matter~\cite{Aprile_2019_ChargeOnly, akerib2021enhancing}, where low-energy signals are expected.
+Here the S1 signal often remains below detection threshold and the energy resolution is solely driven by the charge signal.
 While for nuclear recoils fluctuations in electron-ion recombination are dominant over the accuracy of the charge signal measurement, the fluctuation in electron liberation by electron recoil (grey in Figure~\ref{fig:E_res_Comp}) is on the same order as the charge measurement uncertainty (Figure~\ref{fig:ElectronCounting_Resolution}).
 In a sufficiently pure target, the reduced uncertainty from the electron counting approach combined with the absence of the liquid-gas interface can yield an energy resolution which is dominated by the irreducible fluctuations in the primary ionisation and recombination process.
 For nuclear recoil searches~\cite{Aprile_2019_ChargeOnly}, this primarily improves the measurement of the ER background.
 For electronic recoil searches of, say sub-GeV WIMPs via the Migdal-effect~\cite{Aprile_2019_subGeV} signal and background can profit equally from the resolution improvement.